Finance educated, mountain and glacier loving, imaginary ski extraordinary and current resident of Reykjavik.

 Lindin

 Situated in Laugarvatn, about 100 km from Reykjavík, Lindin is a cozy restaurant that instantly makes you feel at home as soon as you walk in the door.
 The expertly-cooked, delicious fare is renowned across Iceland and is popular with tourists and locals alike.
-Open from noon until about 10 pm, there ’s no excuse not to visit!
+Open from noon until about 10 pm, there is no excuse not to visit!

 Chef Baldur is not only a world-class cook but an expert when it comes to chocolate.
 After dinner, make sure you sample some dessert, you won’t regret it.
+After an intense Golden Circle exploration, this might be just the meal you need.

 Súpa